-- The employer may suggest a researcher to serve on the student's Ph.D. dissertation committee.
-This researcher may also become the student’s Ph.D. dissertation co-advisor after approval by the department and the Associate Provost for Graduate Studies.
-Employers who have a proprietary interest in the student’s dissertation research, including patent, copyright and technology transfer rights, are expected to execute formal IP (Intellectual Property) agreements with the university prior to the start of the dissertation research.
+- The employer may suggest an in-house researcher to serve on the student's Ph.D. dissertation committee.
+This researcher, who must have a terminal degree in a relevant discipline, must be an active researcher and may serve as the candidate’s dissertation co-advisor; the main advisor will be an NJIT faculty member.
+Patent and copyright issues are to be resolved prior to the start of the dissertation research, and preferably after successful completion of the required coursework and qualifying exam.
+Employers who have a proprietary interest in the student’s dissertation research, including patent, copyright and technology transfer rights, are expected to execute formal IP (Intellectual Property) agreements with NJIT prior to the start of the dissertation research.

 The student's Ph.D. dissertation committee and the Office of Graduate Studies determine residency requirements.
 It is expected that the employer will allow the student to concentrate on dissertation research for at least one year.

 For more information about the program or to discuss potential paths that can lead to the degree, contact the Vice Provost for Graduate Studies.